skip to main content

 Temporary residents are not assessable on foreign investment income and, consequently, may not offset foreign expenses or losses against other assessable Australian income.

-Interest paid by a resident to a non-resident lender is subject to a final withholding tax of 10%.
+Interest paid by a tax resident to a non-resident lender is subject to a final withholding tax of 10%.
 Interest paid by a temporary resident to a non-resident lender (for example, an overseas mortgagee) is exempt from the interest withholding tax.
 Royalties paid to non-residents are generally subject to a final withholding tax of 30% (or 10% to 15% under applicable treaties).

-2022/2023 and 2023/24 income tax rates for residents
+2024/2025 income tax rates for residents

 Taxable Income Band AUD